HCPC Registered Art Therapist, Cumbria UK

 An art therapy session will vary for each client, depending on age, preference and verbal ability.
 Some clients will work quietly, but many clients also like to talk while they make their art.

-It can feel less intense talking about things while doing something creative – significant surprises can happen in the artmaking, which the client will also want to talk about.
+It can feel less intense talking about things while doing something creative – significant surprises can happen in the art-making, which the client may also want to talk about.
 Children often enjoy art and so art therapy can be experienced as fun as well as helping.

 storage of artwork